A&M's Bennett shots 70 in first U.S. Open, trails by 4

-Brazos Valley golf fans woke up Thursday and watched Texas A&M’s Sam Bennett more than hold his own at the 122nd U.S. Open at The Country Club.
+Brazos Valley golf fans woke up Thursday and watched Texas A&M’s Sam Bennett more than hold his own at the 122nd U.S. Open at The Country Club in Brookline, Mass.

 Madisonville’s Bennett, who teed off just before 6 a.m., shot an even-par 70 in the opening round to be tied for 26th in the 156-player field.
 Bennett, playing in his first U.S. Open, tied Travis Vick for the best score among the 15 amateurs in the field.
 Bennett started his round on the backside, bogeying the par-4, 500-yard 10th hole.
 He got that stroke back with a birdie on 14, a par-5, 624-yard hole that’s the longest on the course.
 He got to 1-under with a birdie on the 315-yard, par-4 fifth hole, but gave it right back on the next hole with a bogey on the 196-yards, par-3 sixth.